JesseTG/melonds-ds/README.md

 allowing you to use your device's microphone for Nintendo DS games!

 > [!NOTE]
+> This feature requires support from the frontend.
-> The most recent stable release of RetroArch (as of this writing)
+> The latest stable release of RetroArch
-> does not include microphone support.
-> You will need to use [a nightly build][retroarch-nightly].
-> Additionally, some platforms may not have microphone support yet.
+> includes microphone support on several platforms.

 ## Screen Rotation